Convergence, stability and robustness of multidimensional opinion dynamics in continuous time: The model, equilibria and their stability

-\begin{section}{Numerical Results} In this section, we present some numerical results for the opinion dynamics model \eqref{eq:opinionmodel}.
-Our simulations represent the cases for which agents have vector opinions in $\real^d$ for $d=2$.
-We use a uniform weight $w_i= 1$, $\forall i = 1,2, \ldots, n$ and a uniform confidence bound $q = q_{ij} =1$, $\forall i,j =1,2,\ldots,N$.
-We take interaction functions $\xi_{ij}$ as indicator functions which are compactly supported on $[0,1)$.
-We use MATLAB {\tt ode45} for the solution of the ODEs.

-Figure \ref{fig:figure2d-ab} shows the evolution of 400 agent opinion vectors in $\real^2$.
-Each curve in Figure \ref{fig:figure2d-ab}\subref{fig:figure2d-plane} represents the trajectory of an agent's opinion.
-Figure \ref {fig:figure2d-ab}\subref{fig:figure2d-plane} explicitly shows the convergence of the trajectories to an equilibrium with multiple clusters.
-In Figure \ref{fig:figure2d-ab}\subref{fig:figure2d-a} we plot the clusters of the limiting opinions.
+Figure \ref{fig:figure2d-ab}\subref{fig:figure2d-plane} shows the evolution of 400 agent opinion vectors in $\real^2$.
+Each curve in Figure \ref{fig:figure2d-ab}\subref{fig:figure2d-plane} represents the trajectory of an agent's opinion and star markings represent the limiting opinions (clusters).
+Figure \ref {fig:figure2d-ab}\subref{fig:figure2d-plane} explicitly shows the evolution and the convergence of the trajectories to an equilibrium with multiple clusters.

-We also investigated the nature of the equilibria that result from starting with $n$ agents with randomly chosen initial conditions that are uniformly and independently distributed in a ball of radius $r=5$.
-With $n=400, 800$ and $1600$ number of agents we performed these experiments multiple times and recorded the number of occasions satisfying the following: \begin{remunerate} \item pairwise SCMC (whether $m^*_S \subset B^*_S$ for some $S$ with two elements), \item conditions of Theorem \ref{sufficient}, \item neither of the above conditions. \end{remunerate} The results are shown in Table \ref{table-2d}.
-It appears that with probability close to 1, the pairwise SCMC (which implies SCMC) is satisfied and hence the resulting equilibria are not robust.
-Increasing the number of agents does not appear to change this observation.
-It has been observed numerically in the one dimensional case that as the agent number $n$ becomes large, the resulting equilibria become robust with a probability approaching $1$ \cite{blondel, hendrickx2008graphs}.
-Our two dimensional experiments do not seem to indicate such a behavior.